 Instant Pot Chicken Biryani is hands down one of the easiest ways of making Chicken Biryani.
-Easy enough for even beginners (especially if you follow this step by step visual guide), pretty fail-proof, and is a one pot Biryani in the true sense of the term.
+Easy enough for even beginners (especially if you follow this step by step visual guide), pretty fail-proof, and is a One Pot Biryani in the true sense of the term.
 Try this Instant Pot recipe for Chicken Biryani, pair it with your favorite raita, and enjoy!

 Chicken Biryani is a dish that needs no introduction.
 This rich and layered, chicken & rice delight is the star item of most (if not every) Indian restaurant that serves it.
 And for good reason.